 - Open up the space as much as possible

 The more open space in your bathroom, the less nooks and crannies there are to collect dust and other nasty bathroom stuff.
-Open space also looks fantastic and tends to create the illusion of a larger bathroom, very valuable for most people in Sydney.
+Open space also looks fantastic and tends to create the illusion of a larger bathroom.
+Keeping space open can even make a small bathroom look larger.
 Here are some suggestions to keep your bathroom easy clean and looking as spacious as possible:

 - Wall hung (floating) vanities, cabinets and toilets give you ample space underneath to get in there and do your thing, there are no touch points with the ground.
 If you want more storage space or are unable to hide the pipework, vanities & tall boys are also available on legs.
 Legs elevate the vanity cabinet off the ground and this prevents water pooling around the bottom edges, you won’t have issues with cracking panels or mouldy, discoloured grime collecting bits.